 - Combining both physical and chemical exfoliation methods is also possible.
 Several skincare products combine chemical and physical exfoliants in a single product to target dead skin more effectively.
 One such product is the Multi-Vitamin Deep Peeling + Mandelic Acid from OROGOLD.

 Where Does Mandelic Acid Fall Then?

-As an acid, Mandelic Acid is a chemical exfoliator, able to penetrate the skin to improve texture and tone from the inside.
+As an acid, Mandelic Acid is a chemical exfoliator, able to penetrate the skin to improve its appearance.
 Due to its multiple benefits and gentler impact on the skin, Mandelic Acid can be strategically combined with other ingredients for even better, more drastic results.

 Skin Benefits of Mandelic Acid

-Like all AHAs, Mandelic Acid assists the skin in shedding dead cells and boosting cell turnover.
+Like all AHAs, Mandelic Acid assists the skin in shedding dead cells.
 But that’s not the only trick this ingredient has up its sleeve.